wasabipesto/valinor/README.md

 	chown -R $NEWUSER:$NEWUSER /home/$NEWUSER/.ssh
 	chown $NEWUSER:$NEWUSER /opt
 	usermod -aG sudo $NEWUSER

-Now update our ssh config: Change sshd port from 22 to some other port, for security.
-Disable root login and password authentication.

-	nano /etc/ssh/sshd_config
-	service ssh restart
 	logout

 Log back in, but this time with feeling.